yoshjayn/Instagram-clone/README.md

+//delete post/ update(PUT) on PostModal.jsx
+//like(POST) /unlike post on HomePage.jsx
+How to manage posts from multiple users (database connectivity)?
+Remove sample post

+Do i need to use Context for anything so far?

+userImage edit functionality on Edit Profile and then managing its reference throughout the app

 Step 1: Project Setup and Basic Structure
 Step 2: Add Basic Routing and Create Login/Signup Forms Step 3: Create Navbar and Basic Home Layout